Scripture Reading: John 14:1-6

 On another occasion recorded by Matthew, Jesus claimed that the “Son of Man has authority on earth to forgive sins” Matthew 9:6.
-To that claim the scribes who were present in the house, denounced that it as blasphemous.
+To that claim, the scribes who were present in the house denounced that as blasphemous.

 We will now examine each of the claims made by Jesus, observe the miracle He did in connection with the claim and identify the spiritual lesson He taught us from it.